Premiers Symptômes: History

-"Les professionnels" was later used as the basis of Air's 1998 single "All I Need".
+"Les professionnels" later served as the basis for Air's 1998 single "All I Need" on their debut album Moon Safari.

 Of 'Le soleil est près de moi', Nicolas Godin said: "It's the best song we ever did.
 It proves the best that you do isn't always the most successful.
 It came very naturally.
 The hard thing was finding a sentence to express the feeling we had.
 It was winter, so we wanted to have the sun near us.
 We did it in my living room before we were official artists, and we had so many problems with neighbours complaining about the noise of the Fender Rhodes.
 It was horrible."

+The EP was re-released in 1999 and included two bonus tracks.